andrewcooke/simple-date/README.md

   after the `%`.
 For example, `'%!d'` will only match two digits (while `'%d'` will also match a single digit, possibly with a leading space).

-* Since the changes above result in an unreadable soup of `%` signs, the `invert(...)` function will add `%` to templates where missing, and remove where present.
+* Since the changes above result in an unreadable soup of `%` and `!` signs, the `invert(...)` function will add `%` to templates where missing, and remove where present.
 Sounds crazy, but simplifies things hugely.
 Here's an ISO8601-like format with a letter "T" in the middle and optional seconds:

   ```python
   >>> SimpleDate('2013-06-24T17:47', format=invert('Y-m-d%TH:M(:S)?'), tz=utc)